Beyond Procedure: Substantive Fairness in Conformal Prediction

 \subsection{RQ3: Procedural and Substantive Correlations}

-Next, we ask: \textit{Which procedural fairness metric correlates most strongly with substantive fairness?} Traditionally, researchers have focused on minimizing the coverage gap \cite{romano2020with}, with more recent studies recommending set size gap as an alternative \cite{cresswell2025conformal}. \Cref{fig:gap-four-separate} demonstrates that these two procedural metrics are in diametric opposition; CP methods optimize one at the expense of the other.
+Next, we ask: \textit{Which procedural fairness metric correlates most strongly with substantive fairness?} Traditionally, researchers have focused on minimizing the coverage gap \cite{romano2020with}, with more recent studies recommending set size gap as an alternative \cite{cresswell2025conformal}.
+In the experiments, we report empirical plug-in estimates of the corresponding population-level quantities:

+\Cref{fig:gap-four-separate} demonstrates that these two procedural metrics are in diametric opposition; CP methods optimize one at the expense of the other.
 Understanding which of these metrics correlates with substantive fairness enables its use as an early diagnostic signal of unfairness before expensive downstream deployments are undertaken.

 In \Cref{fig:cov-size-gap-vs-maxROR} we plot the procedural fairness metrics against our substantive metric, \textbf{maxROR} for each dataset and CP method.
 Since the metrics are on different scales between datasets, we also plot individual regression lines for the data from each dataset.
 We clearly see that all four regressions for the coverage gap have negative slope; decreasing the coverage gap (equalizing coverage between groups) leads to higher \textbf{maxROR} (greater unfairness).
 The set size gap data on the other hand shows positive slopes, such that decreasing it (equalizing set size) also decreases \textbf{maxROR}.
 From these consistent trends across datasets it is evident that Equalized Set Size as a procedural fairness notion is also aligned with substantive fairness goals of downstream equity, whereas Equalized Coverage is actively inequitable.